econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

   - /about.html
 ---

+My name is Hyungjin (Hyung-Jin) Kim, but everyone simply calls me Jin.
 I am a Ph.D.
-Candidate in the Department of Economics at University of Pittsburgh.
+Candidate in the Department of Economics at the University of Pittsburgh.

-My primary research areas are Empirical Industrial Organization, Applied Econometrics, and Applied Microeocnomics.
-I am particularly interested in combining Machine Learning tools with Structural Econometrics (IO applications).
+My research interests include Industrial Organization and Applied Econometrics.
+Specifically, I am interested in integrating Machine Learning techniques with Structural Econometrics, particularly in the context of Industrial Organization applications.

 4523 Wesley W.Posvar Hall \\
 230 South Bouquet Street Pittsburgh \\